 Microsoft has released a stable version of the Microsoft Edge browser which was in the testing phase since last year.
 They have now embraced the chromium project browser and ditched the older edge browser that comes pre-installed in Windows 10 OS.
 Moving forward, Microsoft has promised to deliver the Chromium-based Edge browser in Windows 10 instead of the native.

-Along with the Microsoft Edge desktop browser, they also released stable versions across the devices including the mobile phone running on Android OS and iOS.
+Along with the Microsoft Edge android browser, they have also released stable versions across the devices including the mobile phone running on Android OS and iOS.

-We got the chance to test the new and improved Microsoft Edge for Android OS, and this article is about the initial impression.
+We got the chance to test the new and improved Microsoft Edge for Android OS, and this article is about its initial impression.
 Since this was built on the Chromium project, we had compared the Edge with the Google Chrome browser.
-Though this is not an apple to apple comparison cause that won’t do justification to new player vs. the well established one.
-But we made sure that we are not missing any basics that Google Chrome for Android was providing.
+Though this is not an apple to apple comparison cause that won’t do justification to new player vs. the well-established one.
+But we made sure that we are not missing any basic information that Google Chrome for Android was providing.